haojia321/flash-message-toast/README.md

 Argument: options Object
 * **align** _String_
 Optional.
 Define how you want to align your message container.
 Allowed value: 'topRight', 'topLeft', 'topCenter', 'bottomRight', 'bottomLeft' and 'bottomCenter'.
+Default is 'topCenter'.
 * **autoHide** _Boolean_
 Optional.
 Define if the message will disappear automatically.
 Allowed value: true and false.
 Default is true.